mudlogger/er301-hyperscale-units/README.md

 Installation:

-1. Download the autogen301.pkg file
+1. Download the hyperscale.pkg file
 2. Copy to ER301/packages folder on SD card.
 3. Flick the left switch to Admin.
 4. Select Package Manager.